tnek213/bin/README.md

 ## About the Repository

-The scripts in this repository are mostly of value to my need, I share them in case they're helpful to someone else in the spirit of openness.
+The scripts in this repository are mostly of value to me, I share them in case they're helpful to someone else in the spirit of openness.

 ## Contributing